Useful Notes / John Major

 - However, the text refers to his predecessor as a "he", so this could't be John Major.

 - Writers Cannot Do Math - JKR had Blair in mind when describing the Prime Minister.
 However it could be argued that Fudge did not become Minister for Magic until after Thatcher had left office, and was making up a story to reassure Major, not realising that the previous PM had been female.
-(Among fans, a population joke solution is Fudge mistaking Thatcher for a man.)
+(Among fans, a popular joke solution is Fudge mistaking Thatcher for a man.)

 - While he is again not named directly, he is referenced in a segment in the The Beano Video-Stars which was released in 1994.
 Minnie The Minx is hungry for jelly babies and sees them everywhere, including on the TV news where a newsreader says "Here is the news.
 The Prime Minister said today he would no longer tolerate being grey and was going out to buy some jelly babies".